 Creature — Faerie Rogue

-Discard Faerie Macabre: Remove up to two target cards in graveyards from the game.
+Discard Faerie Macabre: Exile up to two target cards from graveyards

 Faerie Macabre Discussion